AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/05-Learning/05-Learning.markdown

 ![Points and a line.](05-Learning/figures/pointsAndLine.png){#fig:pointsAndLine width=400px}

 Figure @fig:pointsAndLine shows the result.
 As you can see, the value we picked for `a` and `b` are not really good since the blue line is rather far away from the first and the fourth points.
 If we want to look for better `a` and `b`, then we need to translate in some way how far the blue lines is from the points.

-And we need a _loss function_ for this.
+A _loss function_ is a mathematical function that maps an event, described as a set of values of one ore more variables, into a real number.
+This number intuitively represent the _cost_ associated with the event.
+In our case, the loss function approximate the distance between the straight blue line with the four points.

+The loss function is also commonly called the _error function_ or the _cost function_.

 A common loss function is the _mean squared error_ (MSE), which we define as the $J$ function as follows:
 $$J(a,b) = \frac{1}{n} \sum_{i}(y_i - f(x_i))^2$$